rpatterson/prunerr/README.rst

 *******

-The ``$ prunerr`` command is intended to serve as a companion to the `Servarr`_ suite of applications and services.
+The ``$ prunerr`` command is intended to serve as a companion to the `Servarr`_ suite of applications and services and the `Transmission BitTorrent client`_.
 It periodically polls the `download clients`_ of `Sonarr`_, `Radarr`_, etc..
 For each client it "prunes" download items by checking disk space compared to download rate and selectively removing items and deleting item data to maintain a healthy margin of disk space.
 Download items are deleted in an order determined by a set of rules and criteria that can be defined on a per-indexer basis.
-This is mostly useful for `BitTorrent`_ download clients in order to maximize ratio on a per-indexer/per-tracker basis.
+This is mostly useful to maximize ratio on a per-indexer/per-tracker basis.
+IOW, Prunerr "perma-seeds" your Servarr library.

-The Servarr state of download items (grabbed, downloading, imported, and/or deleted) must be reflected in the download client in order to do the above.
-The ``$ ./bin/prunerr sync ...`` sub-command (also run as a part of the ``exec``/``daemon`` sub-commands) uses the Servarr API to accomplish this.
-See the `Sync`_ section below for more details
+As Servarr acts on completed download items, be that importing files from them, ignoring them, deleting them from the queue, etc., Prunerr moves those items from the Servarr download client's ``Directory`` to a parallel ``*/seeding/*`` directory.
+Then when deleting download items to free space, Prunerr only considers items under that directory.
+This has the added benefit of reflecting which items have been acted on by Servarr in the download client.

 Prunerr uses and requires a configuration file which defaults to ``~/.config/prunerr.yml``.
 See the well-commented sample configuration: